Village of Hope #2

 “Thanks.”
 Brady headed in the direction Jen had indicated, but stopped and looked over the counter at Kirsten.
 “Kirsten, I appreciate you letting me know about Cora.
 Have a good evening.”

-Brady didn’t wait for a response because he probably wasn’t going to get one.
+Brady didn’t wait for a response because he probably wouldn’t get one.
 He was going to enjoy getting to know the by-the-rules nurse and see whether he could get past her defenses.
 A kind word was a better approach than his earlier criticism.

 But he intended to put his charm into full gear.